 “This is a very, very important result.
 Not for me, but for the whole country.
 In particular, I am really proud of this fantastic team that we created all together,” said Giovanni Malagò, IOC Member and President of the Italian Olympic Committee (CONI).
 “Initially it was quite complicated… What we have done this afternoon represents perfectly the images of my country.
 Thanks to all of you.”

-IOC President Thomas Bach said, “Congratulations to Milan-Cortina for this victory.
+IOC President Thomas Bach said, “Congratulations to Milano Cortina for this victory.
 For the IOC, this is a great day.
 We have the Olympic Winter Games 2026 in a traditional winter sports country with great experience in winter sport, with passionate fans and great athletes.

 Inspired by the IOC`s Olympic Agenda 2020 and New Norm initiatives, both candidatures exemplified the positive impact of these reforms.

-The IOC will support the staging of the Olympic Winter Games Milan-Cortina with a contribution of 925 million US dollars.
+The IOC will support the staging of the Olympic Winter Games Milano Cortina with a contribution of 925 million US dollars.

-The Milan-Cortina delegation expressed their sincere gratitude to the many individuals who supported their bid, and said that they were looking forward to working on the Games.
+The Milano Cortina delegation expressed their sincere gratitude to the many individuals who supported their bid, and said that they were looking forward to working on the Games.